WhatsApp Now click here to WhatsApp Now

 Rendang: Rich beef curry cooked slowly with coconut milk, and spices.

-Sipping on coconut water and indulging in tropical fruits is an add on.
+Sipping on coconut water and indulging in tropical fruits is an added bonus.
 With their mouth-watering authentic dishes served at low prices, Indonesian warungs will also impress you.

 Happy Arooha Travelers in Indonesia